-CP 6656 3 Marriage, Family and Sex Therapy Counseling СР 7700 3 Advanced Practicum in Group Leadership СР 7702 3 Advanced Theories and Techniques of Counseling PSY 6669 3 Behavior Pathology
+CP 6656 3 Marriage, Family and Sex Therapy Counseling CP 7700 3 Advanced Practicum in Group Leadership CP 7702 3 Advanced Theories and Techniques of Counseling PSY 6669 3 Behavior Pathology In addition to the required courses a survey course in special edu

-In addition to the required courses, a survey course in special education is required unless previously completed.
+\In addition to the required courses, a survey course in special education is required unless previously completed.

-Select ONE Research Course: (3 sh)
+Select ONE Research Course\: (3 sh)

-PSY 6693 3 Psychological and Educational Statistics EDU 6693 3 Quantitative Methods of Evaluation of Teach ing and Learning
+PSY 6693 3 Psychological and Educational Statistics

+EDU 6693 3 Quantitative Methods of Evaluation of Teaching and

+Learning

-- EDU 7792 3 Advanced Research in Education - A grade of "B" or better is required in all research courses.
+EDU 7792 3 Advanced Research in Education

+A gra de of " B" 01 better is required in all research courses.

 Field Project or Thesis : (3-6 sh)

-CP 7791/92/93 1-3 Research Seminar
+CP 779 1/92/93 3 1-3 Research Seminar

-- 3 CP 7794 Field Project
+- CP 7794 3 Field Project

-- СР 7795
+- CP 7795

 - 7796 6 Thesis

-All Education Specialist degree students must complete at least 18 semester hours of required coursework at the campus where the internship and/or practicum is supervised.
+\ All Education Specialist degree students must complete at least 18 semester hours of required coursework at the campus where the internship and/or practicum is supervised.